maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/07/adventures-forgotten-realms-release-notes-2021-07-09.md

 * If you control multiple Bard Classes, legendary creatures you control enter the battlefield with that many additional +1/+1 counters.
-* Unlike most abilities that reduce the costs of spells, Bard Class's Level 2 ability cannot be applied to generic mana costs.
+* Unlike most abilities that reduce the costs of spells, Bard Class's level 2 ability cannot be applied to generic mana costs.
 For example, a spell that costs {2}{G} to cast would instead cost {2} to cast.
-* If you do not play the cards exiled with Bard Classes Level 3 ability on the turn they are exiled, they will remain exiled indefinitely and cannot be played on a later turn.
+* If you do not play the cards exiled with Bard Class's level 3 ability on the turn they are exiled, they will remain exiled indefinitely and cannot be played on a later turn.
 * If you exile a modal double-faced card this way, you may cast either face of that card.